 Non-growth perpetuity terminal value formula

-This methodology may be useful in sectors where competition is high and opportunity to earn excess returns tend to move to zero.
+This methodology may be useful in sectors where competition is high, and the opportunity to earn excess returns tend to move to zero.

 3) Exit Multiple Method

-This formula uses the underlying assumption that market multiple basis is a fair approach to value a Businesses.
+This formula uses the underlying assumption that a market multiple bases is a fair approach to value a Business.
 A value is typically determined as a multiple of EBIT or EBITDA.
 For cyclical businesses, instead of the EBITDA or EBIT amount at the end year n, we use an average EBIT or EBITDA over the course of a cycle.
-For example, if metals and mining sector is trading at 8 times the EV/EBITDA multiple, then the TV of the company implied using this method would be 8 x EBITDA of the company.
+For example, if the metals and mining sector is trading at 8 times the EV/EBITDA multiple, then the TV of the company implied using this method would be 8 x EBITDA of the company.